The House of Care has been created out of a need to change the way we deal with long term conditions (LTCs).

 The 15 million people in England with long term conditions have the greatest healthcare needs of the population (50% of all GP appointments and 70% of all bed days) and their treatment and care absorbs 70% of acute and primary care budgets in England.

 It is clear that current models of dealing with long term conditions are not sustainable.
 Rather than people having a single condition, multimorbidity is becoming the norm.
-The number of people with three or more long term conditions is set to increase from 1.9m to 2.9m by 2018, and this will be associated with an extra £5bn p.a. spend.
+The number of people with three or more long term conditions is set to increase from 1.9 million to 2.9 million by 2018, and this will be associated with an extra £5 billion a year spend.

-The barriers to great care for people with long term conditions have been identified by a wide range of reports and reviews, and can best be summed up as failure to provide integrated care:
+The barriers to great care for people with long term conditions have been identified by a wide range of reports and reviews, and can best be summed up as failure to provide integrated care around the person:

 - Single condition services: services dealing with single conditions only and adopting single condition guidelines (with attendant dangers of polypharmacy, and excluding a holistic approach to service users).